-- 10.1 Minutes shall be prepared with sufficient detail to meet their intended use.
+- 11.1 Minutes shall be prepared with sufficient detail to meet their intended use.
 Verbatim minutes are not required.
-The minutes of meetings of the Council shall comply with provisions of ORS 192.650 by containing the following information at a minimum: - The name of Council members and staff present; - All motions, proposals, resolutions, orders, ordinances and measures proposed and their disposition; - The result of all votes, including ayes and nays and the names of the Council members who voted. - The substance of the discussion on any matter. - Reference to any document discussed at the meeting. - 10.2 The Council may amend the minutes to more accurately reflect what transpired at the meeting.
+The minutes of meetings of the Council shall comply with provisions of ORS 192.650 by containing the following information at a minimum: - The name of Council members and staff present; - All motions, proposals, resolutions, orders, ordinances and measures proposed and their disposition; - The result of all votes, including ayes and nays and the names of the Council members who voted. - The substance of the discussion on any matter. - Reference to any document discussed at the meeting. - 11.2 The Council may amend the minutes to more accurately reflect what transpired at the meeting.
 Upon receipt of the minutes in the Council agenda packet, the Council member should read and submit any changes, additions or corrections to the City Manager so that a corrected copy can be issued prior to the meeting for approval.
 Under no circumstances may the minutes be changed following approval by the Council, unless the Council authorizes such change.

-SECTION 11 ADJOURNMENT
+SECTION 12 ADJOURNMENT

-- 11.1 Upon motion and majority vote of the Council members present, any meeting of the Council may be continued or adjourned from day to day or for more than one day, provided that no adjournment may be for a period longer than until the next regular meeting. - 11.2 Upon the request of two or more Council members a short break may be taken. - 11.3 A motion to adjourn will be in order at any time except as follows: - When made as an interruption of a member while speaking; or - While a vote is being taken.
+- 12.1 Upon motion and majority vote of the Council members present, any meeting of the Council may be continued or adjourned from day to day or for more than one day, provided that no adjournment may be for a period longer than until the next regular meeting. - 12.2 Upon the request of two or more Council members a short break may be taken. - 12.3 A motion to adjourn will be in order at any time except as follows: - When made as an interruption of a member while speaking; or - While a vote is being taken.

-SECTION 12 DISQUALIFICATION
+SECTION 13 DISQUALIFICATION

-12.1 Bias
+13.1 Bias

-12.1.1 Any proponent, opponent or other party interested in a quasi-judicial matter to be heard by the Council may challenge the qualification of any Council member to participate in such hearing and decision.
-Such challenge must state any fact(s) relied upon by the party relating to a Council member's bias, pre-judgment, personal interest or other factor from which the party has concluded the Council member cannot participate and make an impartial decision.
+- 13.1.1Any proponent, opponent or other party interested in a quasi-judicial matter to be heard by the Council may challenge the qualification of any Council member to participate in such hearing and decision.
+Such challenge must state any fact(s) relied upon by the party relating to a Council member's bias, prejudgment, personal interest or other factor from which the party has concluded the Council member cannot participate and make an impartial decision.
 Such challenges must be made prior to the commencement of the public hearing.
 The Presiding Officer will give the challenged member an opportunity to respond.
 A motion to accept or deny the challenge will be accepted and voted upon by the Council.
-Such challenges and the Council's decision will be incorporated into the record of the hearing.

-Adopted by Resolution #04/05-31, 05/02/05; Amended by Resolution #05/06-14, 03/06/06; #06/07-28, 03/05/07; #07/08-26, 03/03/08; #10/11-13, 11/01/10 & #11/12-16 02/13/12, #18/19-13 03/04/19.

-- 12.1.2 In quasi-judicial matters, each Council member must disclose participation in a prior decision or action on the matter that is before the Council.
-Common examples include when a Planning Commission member is elected or appointed to the City Council or when a Council member testifies at a Planning Commission meeting.
+Such challenges and the Council's decision will be incorporated into the record of the hearing. - 13.1.2 In quasi-judicial matters, each Council member must disclose participation in a prior decision or action on the matter that is before the Council.
+Common examples include when a Planning Commission member is elected or appointed to the City Council or when a Council member testifies at a Planning

+Commission meeting.
 The Council member must state whether they can participate in the hearing with no regard for the prior decision made.
-If the Council member is unable to be impartial, they have a duty to disqualify themselves from participating in proceedings and leave the Council table. - 12.1.3 If the City Council believes that the member is actually biased, it may disqualify the member by majority vote from participating in a decision on the matter.
+If the Council member is unable to be impartial, they have a duty to disqualify themselves from participating in proceedings and leave the Council table.

+13.1.3 If the City Council believes that the member is actually biased, it may disqualify the member by majority vote from participating in a decision on the matter.
 A Council member who has been disqualified from participating in a decision may participate in the proceeding as a private citizen.

-12.2 Conflict of Interest
+13.2 Conflict of Interest